Carol Shaw: Atari, Inc.

-Shaw worked on several projects for the Atari 8-bit family of home computers.
+Shaw worked on several projects for the Atari 8-bit computers.
 With Keith Brewster, she wrote the Atari BASIC Reference Manual.
-She developed the programmable Calculator application published by Atari on diskette in 1979.
+She developed the programmable Calculator application, published by Atari on floppy disk in 1981.

 Activision

 Shaw left Atari in 1980 to work for Tandem Computers as an assembly language programmer, then joining Activision in 1982.
 Her first game was River Raid (1982) for the Atari 2600, which was inspired by the 1981 arcade game Scramble.
 The game was a major hit for Activision and personally lucrative for Shaw.

-Shaw also wrote Happy Trails (1983) for the Intellivision and ported River Raid to the Atari 8-bit family and Atari 5200.
+Shaw also wrote Happy Trails (1983) for the Intellivision and ported River Raid to the Atari 8-bit computers and Atari 5200.
 She left Activision in 1984.

 After games

-In 1984 Shaw returned to her former employer, Tandem.
+In 1984 Shaw returned to Tandem.
 She took early retirement in 1990 and subsequently did some voluntary work including a position at the Foresight Institute.
 She has credited the success of River Raid as being a significant factor in enabling her to retire early.

 In 2017, Shaw received the Industry Icon Award at The Game Awards.
 In the same year, she donated her gaming memorabilia, including games, boxes, source code, and designs, to the Strong National Museum of Play.

 Personal life

 Shaw lives in California and has been married to Ralph Merkle, a researcher in cryptography and nanotechnology, since 1983.
+They are signed up for cryopreservation with the Alcor Life Extension Foundation.